 A deformation is said to be elastic in nature if the structure regains its original shape and size when the effect of the external force is removed.
 It leads to a temporary change in the configuration of the object.

 2. Inelastic Deformation

 An inelastic deformation is a deformation that is irreversible and can not be undone easily by removing the external force.
 It leads to a permanent change to the structure of the object.
 It is also known as plastic deformation.

 1. Breaking a Pencil

 When an external force is exerted on a pencil, it tends to break into parts.
-This happens because a pencil is not elastic in nature and therefore, does not have a high capacity to handle a large amount of force and pressure.
+This happens because a pencil is not elastic in nature, and therefore, it does not have a high capacity to handle a large amount of force and pressure.
 Hence, when a deforming mechanical force with a considerably high magnitude is made to act onto the structure of the pencil for a long duration of time, it gets deformed.